danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/xf/customers_xf.md

 We then join the 2 CTEs created on `gitlab_namespace_id`.

 Finally, this model identifies if a trial has been converted or not.
-To achieve that, we join the selected trials to the order_snapshots selecting only orders converted to subscription after the trial starting date  (look at example below).
+To achieve that, we join the selected trials to the order_snapshots, selecting only orders that converted to subscriptions after the trial start date (look at example below).
 We exclude ci_minutes orders from the order_snapshots.

 There is one trick here to identify which subscriptions are actually valid and not refunded.
 We join on `zuora_rate_plan` and `zuora_rate_plan_charge` in order to filter out subscriptions that have (MRR <= 0 and TCV <=0).
 One of the case we filter out are those subscriptions that are cancelled instantly or fully refunded after a certain period.